 Preparing your pet for traveling

 As we have already mentioned, pets are delicate beings.
-Humans do not like change, so you can imagine what happens in the minds and the hearts of small and simple beings such as pets.
+Humans do not like change, so you can imagine what happens in the minds and the hearts of our pets.
 Therefore, you need to prepare them for the move.
 If your dog is not used to traveling by car, you should start taking it on regular short trips.
 For example, you can take it to the store by car, or to the park.
 When you get to the park the dog will realize that they know that location and feel relaxed once again.
 This way you will build up its patience for a local move and trip.

 When it comes to cats, it may be a little difficult.
-Cats are by default, quirkier beings, so it is obvious that you are going to need to put in more effort when it comes to cats.
+Cats are by default, quirkier beings, so it is obvious that you are going to need to be little patient with them.
 Get a cat carrier and just leave it open in one of your cat’s favorite places in the house.
 You can even leave some food inside to give it the incentive to enter.
 When it becomes relaxed with hanging out inside the carrier, you can try closing it and doing short trips, just like you would if you had a dog.
 This will make your cat handle the trip better and also feel safe when entering the new home.

 Do not involve the pet when the movers are at your home

 This is an important thing to think about.
 The whole moving process is going to make your home into a mess with movers moving around the house and providing packing services NYC.
-Your pet is not going to feel safe and secure around so many people in your house, moving all of its favorite beds and chairs.
+Your pet is not going to feel comfortable so many people in your house.
 That is why it is smart to put it in one room and if you can, provide a “petsitter”.
 Ask your friends or family if they will be willing to help you in this hard time.
 They can keep watch over your pet while you handle the moving process.

 Do not let your pet out as soon as you get to your new house

 It is unwise to let the cat out of its cat carrier or a dog out of the car the same moment you arrive at your new home.
-It is a totally new location and they are not used to it.
-They will most likely be scared when you arrive so take your time and do not let it out for a while.
+It is a totally new location and they are not used to it, so they may feel a bit intimidated, give them time to adjust to the new setting.
 When you say goodbye to your New York movers and start unpacking, you can think of letting your pet roam free.
 You should also take it outside so it can check out the yard.
 If you have time when you finish unpacking, you should take a walk around the neighborhood and see if there are any nice parks where your dog can hang out with other dogs.
 In addition, you should pet-proof your home.
 So get any poisonous plants out and put anything they can break in unreachable places.

 Well, with all that said, good luck with moving with your pet!